 - Be unable to work for at least 90 days

-The Disability Determination Service offices in MI administer Social Security benefits.
-This federally funded program provides benefits to people with severe conditions expected to last at least one year or more, or result in death.
+The Disability Determination Service offices in MI administer Social Security.
+This federally funded program assists people with severe conditions expected to last at least one year or more, or result in death.
 Offices are located in Detroit, Lansing, Kalamazoo, and Traverse City.

 Job Protected Leave